TL;DR (Quick-Answer Box)

 • 2 carrots, peeled and roughly chopped

-• 3 celery sticks, finely sliced
+• 3 celery stalks, finely sliced

-• Small handful thyme sprigs, leaves picked
+• small handful thyme sprigs, leaves picked

 • 2 tablespoons all-purpose flour